 Technical documentation is rarely complete.
 Over time, the content evolves, and each release brings a new requirement for updates and new content.
 Some businesses import products with documentation that has been translated, which can lead to errors and problems for the end user.

 Our technical editors can proofread your content and check the technical wording.
-We can also edit, restructure and rewrite sections to improve the consistency of the language and layout, making the documentation much more useful for the user.
+We can also edit, restructure and rewrite sections to improve the consistency of the language and layout, making the documentation accurate and accessible.

 Copy Editing and Rewriting